FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

-We now show that, in contrast to regular spanners, under standard complexity theoretic assumptions we cannot expect to have constant delay enumeration algorithms in our setting.
+Finally, we show that in contrast to regular spanners, under standard complexity theoretic assumptions we cannot expect to have constant delay enumeration algorithms in our setting.
 A constant delay enumeration algorithm has a preprocessing phase, which often runs in linear time, and an enumeration phase that outputs solutions one by one, with constant time between any consecutive outputted solutions (see e.g. \cite{constantDelaySurvey}).

-\begin{propositionrep} If there exists a constant delay enumeration algorithm \changeother{with polynomial preprocessing} for deterministic linear $\fcdatalog$, then $\p = \np$. \end{propositionrep} \begin{proof} \changetwo{A constant delay enumeration algorithm with polynomial preprocessing for deterministic linear $\fcdatalog$ would, in polynomial time, return the first solution or terminate if there are no solutions.
+\begin{prop} If there exists a constant delay enumeration algorithm \changeother{with polynomial preprocessing} for deterministic linear $\fcdatalog$, then $\p = \np$. \end{prop} \begin{proof} \changetwo{A constant delay enumeration algorithm with polynomial preprocessing for deterministic linear $\fcdatalog$ would, in polynomial time, return the first solution or terminate if there are no solutions.
 We can encode a pattern $\alpha$ and a word $w$ as a deterministic linear $\fcdatalog$ program $\ans() \shortleftarrow \inputsymbol \doteq \alpha$ where the input word is $w$.
-As such, the existence of such an enumeration algorithm for deterministic linear $\fcdatalog$ would imply that we could decide the membership problem for pattern languages in polynomial time.
+This means the existence of such an enumeration algorithm for deterministic linear $\fcdatalog$ would imply that we could decide the membership problem for pattern languages in polynomial time.
 As this problem is $\np$-hard (see \cite{AngluinPatterns}), such an enumeration algorithm cannot exist, unless $\p = \np$.} \end{proof}

-As such, we do not look further into constant delay enumeration, and instead focus on identifying a fragment that has both reduced complexity and efficient membership checking, without compromising on expressive power.
+We therefore do not look further into constant delay enumeration.
+Instead we turn our focus to identifying a fragment that has efficient membership checking in addition to efficient data complexity, without compromising on expressive power.